Telluride Real Estate For Sale

 Stewart Seeligson’s business education and diverse real estate experience set him apart from other real estate brokers in the Telluride region.

 Since making Telluride his home, Stewart has been an active participant in the local community.
 He is an annual volunteer at the Telluride Film Festival and a board member of the Telluride Young Life.
 He is also a strong financial supporter of many Telluride charities including the Telluride Rotary, the Aha School, the San Miguel Resource Center, Telluride One-to-One, and the Volunteer Fire Department.

 For buyers, sellers and investors

-Four homes sold in the Mountain Village during the first four months of 2019 with only one additional home under contract.
-During the same period in 2018 nine homes were either sold or under contract.
-This lack of home sales in Mountain Village is a real flag for the segment.
-Notably, nearly half of the 57 homes currently on the market have an asking price of over $5 million.
+Only five homes sold in the Mountain Village during the first six months of 2019 with four additional homes under contract.
+During the same period in 2018, thirteen homes were either sold or pending.
+This lack of home sales in Mountain Village is a potential flag for the segment.
+Notably, 40% of the 63 homes currently on the market have an asking price of over $5 million.
 That percentage is down from nearly 50% of available inventory 60 days ago which is a healthy sign.
 Recall that only one home in the Mountain Village sold for over $5 million last year.
-The declining inventory of condos in Mountain Village with asking prices less than $2 million inevitably lead to a pull back compared to last year’s sales.
-Through April, this year has 21 condos sold or under contract compared to 40 in 2018.
+The declining inventory of condos in Mountain Village with asking prices less than $2 million inevitably led to a pull back compared to last year’s sales.
+Through June, this year has 28 condos sold or under contract compared to 40 in 2018.
 The average price per sale has increased.
 Only four lots sold in the Mountain Village so far this year well behind last year’s pace.